 New LED headlights, revised grille and bumper, and new wheel designs give the Tiguan 2023 a more modern look.
 The cabin of the Tiguan also received an update, in the form of a new steering wheel with touch-sensitive controls.

 The heated seat and digital meter display are now standard across the range.
 All models except the base S also receive a new touch-sensitive climate control panel, adaptive cruise control, lane guard assistance, and a semi-autonomous driving mode called VW Travel Assist.

-The Tiguan’s third-row seats will remain an optional feature.
-Expect the 2023 Tiguan to appear in VW showrooms in Fall, 2022.
+The 2023 Volkswagen Tiguan third-row seats will remain an optional feature.
+Expect the New Tiguan 2023 to appear in VW showrooms in Fall, 2022.

 2023 VW Tiguan: Engine, Transmission, and Performance